1991–92 in English football: Diary of the season

 17 August 1991 – The Football League season begins.
 Arsenal begin their defence of the First Division title with a 1–1 home draw against Queens Park Rangers.
 Manchester United beat newly promoted Notts County 2–0 at Old Trafford.
-New Aston Villa Ron Atkinson begins his spell in charge at Villa Park with a 3–2 away win over his old club Sheffield Wednesday.
+The new Aston Villa manager Ron Atkinson begins with a 3–2 away win over his old club Sheffield Wednesday.
 Tottenham Hotspur's new head coach Peter Shreeves begins his second spell in charge with a 3–2 win at Southampton.
 Oldham Athletic lose 2–1 to Liverpool at Anfield in their first top flight game for 68 years.
 Barnet begin their Football League career with a 7–4 home defeat by Crewe Alexandra in the Fourth Division.

 19 August 1991 – Cardiff City pay a Fourth Division record fee of £100,000 for Chester City striker Carl Dale.

 21 August 1991 – 19-year-old midfielder Steve McManaman scores his first goal for Liverpool in a 2–1 defeat against Manchester City at Maine Road.

 22 August 1991 – Charlton Athletic announce that they will stay at Upton Park until at least January owing to delays on the renovation of The Valley, where they last played in September 1985.

 28 August 1991 – Leeds United win 4–0 at Southampton in the league, with Gary Speed and Gordon Strachan both scoring twice from midfield.

 29 August 1991 – Ian Porterfield boosts the Chelsea midfield with a £575,000 move for Sheffield United's Vinnie Jones.

 30 August 1991 – Former Tottenham Hotspur full-back Cyril Knowles dies of cancer aged 47.
 Three months ago he retired as manager of Hartlepool United shortly after taking them to promotion to the Third Division.

 31 August 1991 – August draws to a close with Manchester United top of the First Division with 11 points from their first five games.
 Liverpool, Manchester City, Nottingham Forest and Tottenham Hotspur occupy the next four places, while winless Sheffield United, Queens Park Rangers and Luton Town occupy the bottom three places in the top flight.
 Carlton Palmer becomes the unlikely first scorer of a hat-trick in this season's First Division, finding the net three times in a 4–1 home win for Sheffield Wednesday over QPR.
 Ipswich Town lead the way in the Second Division, with Bristol City second.
 The playoff zone is occupied by Cambridge United, Tranmere Rovers, Wolverhampton Wanderers and Leicester City.
 Nottingham Forest sign winger Kingsley Black from Luton Town for £1.5million.